FRC-1721/1721-RapidReact/docs/introduction/introduction.rst

 .. warning::
    Make sure this manual's revision hash and the robot hash match!

-Welcome and thanks for reading!
+Welcome and thanks for reading

 .. update image with image of completed robot ..
 .. figure:: resources/Robot.png